gootieno/ModuleRepo/Mod3-Workbook/Week7/Day1/03-semantic-html/README.md

 all your code now, before long you'll be closing elements and using double quotations without having to think about it.
 This will make things much easier when the projects that you're expected to complete become more and more complex.

+## Checking your work

+At the end of each phase, run `npm run test` to run the Cypress tests, and confirm that you have completed all of the tasks for that phase.
+Address any errors before moving on to the next phase.

 ## Phase 1: Creating the basic HTML5 structure